James Barron (journalist)

 James Turman Barron (born December 25, 1955) is an American journalist who writes for The New York Times.
-He authored the 2006 book, Piano: The Making of a Steinway Concert Grand.
+He authored the 2006 book on piano manufacturing, Piano: The Making of a Steinway Concert Grand.

 Biography

 He was born on December 25, 1955, to Leirona Turman and James Pressley Barron (1920–2006).
 His father served in the U.S. Army in World War II and was an analyst for the Central Intelligence Agency.
 He received the Intelligence Commendation Medal upon his retirement in 1985.

-His mother was an assistant principal of Thomas Jefferson Junior High School in Arlington, Virginia.
+His mother was an assistant principal of Thomas Jefferson Junior High School in Arlington, Virginia, United States.

 He graduated from Princeton University in 1977 and was a stringer for The New York Times while in college.

 He married Jane-Iris Farhi, a cardiologist.